goldsborough/hashtable/README.md

 	HashTable table;

 	/* Choose initial capacity of 10 */
-	/* Specify the size of the elements you want to store once */ ht_setup(&table, sizeof(int), sizeof(double), 10);
+	/* Specify the size of the keys and values you want to store once */ ht_setup(&table, sizeof(int), sizeof(double), 10);

 	// ht_reserve(&table, 100);